 Day 3: Visit the Granada Cathedral and the Royal Chapel

 On your last day in Granada, experience the vibrant city center.
 The Plaza Nueva is lively, and made for people watching.
+If you enjoy learning as you walk, consider a walking tour!
+This 2-hour tour takes you through the city center and the lower part of the Albayzin.

 In the heart of the city center you will find the majestic Catederal de Granada, the second largest cathedral in Spain.
 A mix of Renaissance and Baroque, the cathedral has a stunning facade.